The Hunting of the Earl of Rone

 Over a century ago, what most of Combe Martin remembered about its hunted bête noire folk play is that in 1565 an insurrection broke out in Ireland.
 It was led by Irish patriot Shane O 'Neill (1530-1567), the chieftain son of the Earl of Tyrone (Snell., J.F., 1906).

-The second rebellion was led by James Fitzgerald in 1568 and then by Gerald Fitzgerald in 1579. third rebellion was led by Hugh O'Neill, 2nd Earl of Tyrone, in 1598 (Snell, J.F., North Devon, 1906).
+The second rebellion was led by James Fitzgerald in 1568 and then by Gerald Fitzgerald in 1579.
+A third rebellion was led by Hugh O'Neill, 2nd Earl of Tyrone, in 1598 (Snell, J.F., North Devon, 1906).

 The Red Hand of Ó Néill